 Mental health trusts provide inpatient or community-based mental health services.

-In Mid and South Essex, our mental health services provider is The Essex Partnership University Trust who provide community health, mental health and learning disability services to support more than 3.2 million people living across Luton and Bedfordshire, Essex and Suffolk.
+In Essex, our mental health services provider is The Essex Partnership University Trust who provide community health, mental health and learning disability services to support more than 3.2 million people living across Luton and Bedfordshire, Essex and Suffolk.

 Essex Partnership University Trust employ over 5,500 staff who work across more than 200 sites.
 They also provide services in people’s homes and community settings.